lil-lab/cerealbar/game/README.md

 # Setting up the Unity editor

 1. Open the project in the this directory (`game`).
-It's important to open in this directory as all of the project files (e.g., settings) are included in this directory
+It's important to open in this directory as all of the project files (e.g., settings) are included in this directory.
 1. Open the scene:
     * `File > Open Scene`
     * Open `game/Assets/Scenes/Game.unity`